Bardon Mill: Folklore

 A nearby farm is reputed to be haunted by the ghost of a robber, who was murdered there in the 14th century.
 The last alleged sighting was in 1933.

 Governance

 Haydon and Hadrian is a local council ward in the county of Northumberland.
 This ward covers an area of around 89.1 mi2, and has a population of 4,454.

 As of September 2020, the Haydon and Hadrian ward is served by Liberal Democrats councillor, Alan Sharp.

-The village is located within the parliamentary constituency of Hexham, and is served by Conservative Party Member of Parliament (MP), Guy Opperman.
+The village is located within the parliamentary constituency of Hexham, and is represented by Labour Party Member of Parliament (MP), Joe Morris.

 The village is also in two civil parishes, divided by the Chainley Burn.
 The west of the village is in Henshaw parish, while the eastern portion is in Bardon Mill parish, which also extends a long way south of the River South Tyne, as well as north of the village.